timescale/docs/use-timescale/vpc.md

 Your apps run inside your AWS Customer VPC, your Timescale Services always run inside the secure Timescale VPC.
 You control secure communication between apps in your VPC and your Timescale Services using a dedicated Peering VPC.
-The AWS PrivateLink connecting Timescale VPC to the dedicated Peering VPC gives a similar level of protection.
+The AWS PrivateLink connecting Timescale VPC to the dedicated Peering VPC gives the same level of protection as using a direct AWS PrivateLink connection.
 It only enables communication between your Customer VPC and your Timescale Services.

 To configure this secure connection, you first create the Peering VPC with